rust-lang/rust/src/doc/style-guide/src/items.md

 ### Function definitions

-In Rust, one finds functions by searching for `fn [function-name]`; It's important that you style your code so that it's very searchable in this way.
+In Rust, people often find functions by searching for `fn [function-name]`, so the formatting of function definitions shold enable this.

 The proper ordering and spacing is: